 9. While most Naga tribes practise agriculture, they are highly skilled artisans too.
 You could watch them for hours as they work, deftly creating shawls, shoulder bags, decorative spears, table mats, wood carvings, and bamboo works.

 10. The traditional ceremonial attire of each tribe is an awe inspiring sight: expect to see multi coloured spears, headgear made of finely woven bamboo interlaced with orchid stems, adorned with boar’s teeth and hornbill feathers and elephant tusk armlets.

-11. Many Naga tribals wear colourful shawls.
+11. Many Naga tribes wear colourful shawls.
 Often, the design of the shawl denotes the social status of the wearer.
-It is, in fact, the most important piece of clothing a Naga person wears.
+It is, in fact, the most important piece of clothing a Naga tribe wears.

 14. Every five years, Angami tribals hold a grand “stone pulling ceremony” in which a large slab of stone is quarried from the local hillside, placed on a sled of bound tree trunks, tied with vines and pulled several miles along country lanes to a parade ground.
 A round of feasting follows.
 The colour and energy of the ceremony is to be seen to be believed!

-15. The best window into Naga tribal culture is the annual Hornbill Festival, held in the first week of December.
+15. The best window into Naga tribe culture is the annual Hornbill Festival, held in the first week of December.
 Men and women from the state’s leading tribes gather here, decked up in their best finery.
 Not only that—they treat you to some jaw-dropping sports and rituals.
-The festival is named after the hornbill, a bird that holds great significance in Naga culture.
+The festival is named after the Hornbill, a bird that holds great significance in Naga culture.